pivot-access-ltd/bma-offline-docs/src/maas-installation.md

 After entering your password, the snap will download and install from the 3.0 stable channel.

 rad-end

+rad-begin /snap/3.1/ui /snap/3.1/cli
+<a href="#heading--fresh-install-3-1-snap"><h2 id="heading--fresh-install-3-1-snap">How to do a fresh snap install of MAAS 3.1 Beta</h2></a>

+To install MAAS 3.1 Beta from a snap, simply enter the following:

+    $ sudo snap install --channel=3.1/beta maas

+After entering your password, the snap will download and install from the 3.1 beta channel.

+[note]
+Note that MAAS 3.1 Beta is *not* recommended for production use.
+[/note]

+rad-end

 rad-begin /deb/3.0/ui /deb/3.0/cli
 <a href="#heading--fresh-install-3-0-packages"><h2 id="heading--fresh-install-3-0-packages">How to do a fresh install of MAAS 3.0 from packages</h2></a>